3 Ways to Study with Curt

 Here are three options for a more structured approach to learning the ukulele.
 In addition to simply going it along and figuring it out yourself with what is available right here on LearningUkulele.com and the wider Internet in general.

-PRIVATE LESSONS - Private lessons are available at our family music store, Funky Frets, 600 E. Philadelphia Ave., Boyertown, PA 19512 USA.
+PRIVATE LESSONS - Private lessons are available at our family music store, Funky Frets Music Store, 124 N. Chestnut St., Boyertown, PA 19512 USA.
 These lessons are the tradition one-on-one approach where you sign up and show up each week, and with the customized lessons, you progress towards your goals.

-SKYPE LESSONS - This is the closest to face to face private lessons as we use the Internet and a simple web camera built in t most computers, tablets and smartphones.
-There is not distance barrier, and all that is need is to schedule the lessons frequency and time.
-Skype and Apple FaceTime is the same as in-person lessons at Funky Frets.
+SKYPE LESSONS - This is the closest to face to face private lessons as we use the Internet and a simple web camera built in to most computers, tablets and smartphones.
+There is no distance barrier, and all that is need is to schedule the lessons frequency and time.
+Skype and Apple FaceTime are the same as in-person lessons at Funky Frets.

 We can discuss your goals, current level, a schedule and the program that will be best suited to maximize your progress.